 [D.] C. Evaluation of Application for Licensure Standards Waiver.
 In evaluating a waiver request submitted under this regulation, the Department shall review the statements in the application, and may:

-(1) Inspect the [assisted living] program;
+(1) Inspect the assisted living program;

 (2) Confer with the [assisted living] manager or designee; or